-You should remember that the locals have built up a tolerance to drinking tap water in Cambodia.
+You should remember that the locals have built up a tolerance for drinking tap water in Cambodia.

 Overall it simply is not worth the risk of getting sick while on holiday and that drinking tap water could easily ruin your visit to Cambodia.
 And it can take over a week to get better.

 Here is a list of the tap water alternatives in Cambodia.